 8.18.2.2 Application information sharing between ECSPs

-Editor's note: The security aspect between ECS-ER (ECSP-B) and ECS-ER (ECSP-A) is FFS and needs to be studied by SA3.

 Editor's note: whether more procedures & operations are needed between ECS-ERs is FFS.

+NOTE: The security aspect of application information sharing between ECS-ER (ECSP-B) and ECS-ER (ECSP-A) is outside the scope of this specification and its details are in the SA3 scope.